Brief – Delivery of the Papers

 Therefore, unless otherwise agreed in advance, any new instructions will proceed on the basis of these standard terms.
 This does not apply to Direct Access, work involving a public funding certificate or matters subject to a Conditional Fee Agreement.

-Small track brief fees start from £250+vat for small cases locally.
+Small Claims track brief fees start from £300+vat for cases locally.
 Travel maybe charged for courts further a field.